0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 # Appendix

-These theorems are from the original paper, which also contains the proofs.
+These were obtained from the original paper, which also contains proofs.

 ### Theorem 4.2: Existence of Risk-Free Profits

-For a class of liquidity pool exchanges (that includes Uniswap), for any sequencing rule, there are instances where the miner has a profitable risk-free undetectable deviation.
+For a class of liquidity pool exchanges (that includes Uniswap), for any sequencing rule, there are instances where the proposer has a profitable risk-free undetectable deviation.

 ### Theorem 5.1: Duality Theorem
 Consider any liquidity pool exchange with potential $\phi$.
 For any pair of states $X, X' ∈ L_{c}(\phi)$, either: